Trim Molding Design Ideas

-Fortunately it's easy to retrofit the moldings that were omitted by the builder or create original designs of your own by stacking finish lumber and commonly available trim profiles.
+Fortunately, it's easy to retrofit the moldings that were omitted by the builder, or create original designs of your own by stacking finish lumber and commonly available trim profiles.
 This page contains some ideas for building these designs and some techniques and pointers for installing them yourself.

 Now consider the features you want to use to decorate the middle of the profile.
 A piece of half-round or panel bead can be a good choice here.
 Choose these shapes to decorate the broad surface of the backer board or help to transition to other components in the design.
 For small rooms keep the design simple and for larger rooms use as much decoration as you are comfortable with.
-Below are some examples of combination trim for the whole room and links to more designs, both elaborate and simple.
+Below are some examples of stacked molding designs for the whole room and links to more designs both elaborate and simple.

 In this example a standard crown profile is embellished with stop bead on top and bottom.
 The stop bead transitions to the flat surfaces of the wall and ceiling while acting as the backer board for the design.
 Larger pieces like one-piece baseboard or casing would also work as the backer board here.